Pultruded fiberglass profiles

 Tencom manufactures a broad range of pultruded fiber-reinforced polymer (FRP) ─ referred to as fiberglass ─ structural shapes and systems.
 Pultrusion is a proven technique of manufacturing profiles with a constant cross-section.

-With pultruded fiberglass profiles, the need for routine painting and maintenance is eliminated for rot and corrosion prevention.
+With pultruded fiberglass profiles, the need for routine painting and maintenance is eliminated, reducing the risk of rot and corrosion.

 pultrusion capabilities guide

-Total life cycle costs are significantly lower than that of traditionally used materials such as wood and steel.
+Total life cycle costs are significantly lower than those of traditionally used materials such as wood and steel.

 Pultruded fiberglass profiles are lightweight and are easy to handle and transport.
 They require less equipment, workers, and time to install.
 Additionally, pultruded structural shapes and systems can be installed on-site with standard tools.
 This reduces the risk of on-site injuries and downtime associated with traditional materials and installation equipment.